cristiangomezdev/blog-mexn/README.md

  - Blog section with all the news
  - Create section to post new articles

-you can edit any of the artcles, also change the image and delete them as well.
+you can edit any of the articles, also change the image and delete them as well.

 Basicamente hay 3 rutas:
  - Home seccion con las ultimas 10 noticias